Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 - accept the state object
 - if any node need any data they get it via this state object
 - it can update this sate object if needed
-- it also return the state object so it can pass it to next node
+- it also return the state object (original / updated) so it can pass it to next node

 **Coding implementation for Node**